TheArturthur/CoppermindScraper/Cosmere/Nicrosil.md

 ## Hemalurgic Use
 When used as a Hemalurgic spike, nicrosil steals [[Investiture\|Investiture]].
 This does not steal powers—the ability to use Invested Arts like Allomancy or [[Sand mastery\|sand mastery]]—but rather general Investiture, such as a piece of a person's soul or [[BioChromatic Breath\|BioChromatic Breaths]].
 If a [[Scadrian\|Scadrian]] is stabbed with a spike Invested with stolen Investiture from another Scadrian, they may temporarily gain Allomantic powers.

+### Hemalurgic Constructs
+ are created when a living human is implanted in the neck with a nicrosil spike charged with Investiture. are created when a living human is implanted in the chest with a nicrosil spike heavily charged with Investiture, a [[Steel Inquisitor\|Steel Inquisitor]]’s latticework of Allomantic and Feruchemical spikes, and a [[Trellium\|Trellium]] spike charged with an unknown attribute.

 ## Trivia
 In the [[Mistborn Adventure Game\|Mistborn Adventure Game]] nicrosil can be used to convert between forms of [[Investiture\|Investiture]].
 This allows for a [[Feruchemist\|Feruchemist]] to convert between attributes stored in their [[Metalmind\|metalminds]] (i.e. converting the mental speed in a zincmind into the strength in a pewtermind).